peterjgs/first_aid/personal_first_aid_notes.md

 \vspace{-0.2cm}

 - Shake the inhaler.
 - Use a spacer, if one is available.
+Prime the inhaler, if needed (cardboard ones don't need priming).
 - Give one puff.
 Patient takes four breaths.
 Do this four times.
 - Wait four minutes.
 - If the patient still cannot breathe normally, repeat the above cycle.